-The Trustees understand the importance of diversification and, as such, the Fiduciary Manager is required by the Trustees to ensure the assets are properly diversified.
+The Trustee understands the importance of diversification and, as such, the Fiduciary Manager is required by the Trustee to ensure the assets are properly diversified.
 The Fiduciary Manager will keep this consideration in mind when choosing investments.

-The range of, and any limitation on the proportion of, the Scheme's assets held in any asset class will be agreed between the Fiduciary Manager and the Trustees.
-These ranges and sets of limitations are specified in the Fiduciary Management Agreement and may be revised from time to time where considered appropriate.
+The range of, and any limitation on the proportion of, the Scheme's assets held in any asset class will be agreed between the Fiduciary Manager and the Trustee.
+These ranges and sets of limitations are specified in the Fiduciary Management Agreement and may be revised from time to time if considered appropriate.